ranjeev75/dev-test-generalist/README.md

 - Quality of setup instructions in your **README.md**
 - Quality of api documentation in your **README.md**
 - Maintainability
-- *bonus points* if you unit test your models
+- *bonus points* if you unit test your models and include test instructions
-- *bonus points* if you can host the api code in a docker container and link it to the mongo docker container
+- *bonus points* if you can host the api code in a docker container and link it to the Mongo Docker container

 We're trying to see your thought processes with this task.
 What's more important to us is how you approach the task, rather than the actual final output itself.